Historic Quarters logo

 Baixa represents Porto's bustling city center.
 It blends grand avenues with historic landmarks.
 This district offers essential Porto old town walking routes.
 You will find iconic sights at every turn.

-Begin at São Bento railway station.
+Begin at São Bento Station.
 Marvel at its magnificent azulejo tiles.
 Walk towards the impressive Porto Sé Cathedral.
 Its elevated position offers panoramic city views.

 Continue to Avenida dos Aliados.
 This grand boulevard showcases neoclassical buildings.
 The area features numerous shops and cafes.
 Consider stopping for a traditional pastry and coffee.